Nintendo forecasts decline in Switch sales, warns of chip uncertainty

 Nintendo is known for conservative forecasts that force the firm to make incremental revisions.
 Last May, in the midst of booming gaming sales globally, Nintendo said Switch hardware and software sales would undershoot the previous year.

-The firm went on to sell 230 million units of software in the year ended March 31, 20per cent above that forecast.
+The firm went on to sell 230 million units of software in the year ended Mar 31, 20 per cent above that forecast.
 For the current year, Nintendo pegged software sales at 190 million units, with Furukawa saying he hoped to exceed targets.

 "Hardware and software are still selling well - it's a different situation from previous consoles in their fifth year," Furukawa told reporters.

-Nintendo is "lowballing" with its forecasts, said Serkan Toto, founder of game industry consultancy Kantan Games, who expects Switch hardware sales of 25-30 million units and software sales of 250 million units.
+Nintendo is "lowballing" with its forecasts, said Serkan Toto, founder of game industry consultancy Kantan Games, who expects Switch hardware sales of 25 million to 30 million units and software sales of 250 million units.

 Each generation of games console typically lasts about seven years before being superseded by the next, with peak sales usually hit around year five.
 The home-portable Switch console's hybrid nature will extend its lifecycle, Furukawa said.